ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Experimental Setting

-All models were trained with the AdamW optimizer, a learning rate of 5e-5, and 100 epochs with a binary cross-entropy loss.
+All ConTEXTual Net models were trained with the AdamW optimizer, a learning rate of 5e-5, and 100 epochs with a binary cross-entropy loss.
 The native image dimensions of $1024\times 1024$ were used.
 The model which did best on the validation set was used on the cross-validation test set.
-We report the average of 5-fold Monte Carlo cross-validation.
+We report the average and standard deviation of 5-fold Monte Carlo cross-validation.
 All models were trained on NVIDIA A100 GPUs.

-We performed ablations studies to determine the additive value of ConTEXTual Net's components.
-Ablation studies were performed in three settings: without any augmentations, with image augmentations only, and with both image and text augmentations.
-All model weights were initialized using the same random seeds.